Signature in the Schools - For Students

 Interested in participating in Signature in the Schools?
 You’ve come to the right place.
 Signature in the Schools is a theatrical training program unlike any other.
 If chosen to participate in the program, here’s what awaits you:

-• Creating a piece that creates conversations about issues that matter.
-Past productions have looked at things like wrestling with classic but problematic literature; institutional abuse of women; social media and mental health; and the New Deal and its contemporary relevance.
-This year’s production will look at contemporary anxiety over failure by looking at figures throughout history who were deemed failures but were actually revolutionaries.
+- Creating a piece that creates conversations about issues that matter.
+Past productions have looked at things like definitions of success and failure; wrestling with classic but problematic literature; institutional abuse of women; and the relationship between social media and mental health.
+This year’s production will look at contemporary anxiety over success, ambition, gender and violence by examining the figures and plot of Macbeth through a bold new adaptation of the text.

 And it’s all completely free to participate in.

 Signature in the Schools needs you.
-This program aims to reflect the communities of the DMV onstage and backstage, telling stories about people from a wide variety of backgrounds.
+This program aims to reflect the communities of Arlington and Alexandria onstage and backstage, telling stories about people from a wide variety of backgrounds.
 The play is not written until it’s cast, and it is all tailored to what you bring to the table.
 We cannot wait for you to experience this program.

 Eligibility